 - Finance, Investment and Jobs

 In the occasion, the Climate Group launched, an application to guide people through the 350+ events taking place as part of Climate Week NYC around the world.

 To mark the opening of the 75th session of the UN General Assembly, the United Nations Global Compact organized the virtual event “Uniting Business LIVE”, from 21 to 23 September.
 It convened leaders from business, Government and civil society to discuss on the key pillars and priorities of the UN to strengthen peace and security, human rights and development, and to encourage businesses to support the work of the UN to build a more equitable, inclusive and sustainable world.
 Various organizations from international Geneva took part in the debate.

 Global Goals Week

-The Global Goals Week, taking place from 18 to 26 September, is a shared commitment between 100+ partners across civil society, business, academia, and the UN system to accelerate action on the Sustainable Development Goals (SDGs), especially during the UN General Assembly High-level Week.
+The Global Goals Week, held from 18 to 26 September, are a shared commitment between 100+ partners across civil society, business, academia, and the UN system to accelerate action on the Sustainable Development Goals (SDGs), especially during the UN General Assembly High-level Week.

-Share your actions for achieving the SDGs on Facebook and Instagram with the “Global Goals Wheel” effect, developed by the UN.
+Actions for achieving the SDGs have been shared on Facebook and Instagram with the “Global Goals Wheel” effect, developed by the UN.